 - Inkjet cartridges

 Collect your kitchen food scraps for composting, instead of adding them to your trash or putting them down your garbage disposal.
 The Resident Recycling Committee is working with General Services to support a three-month pilot program at Riderwood.
 Resident volunteers are available to help interested residents get started collecting their food scraps and also to monitor the weekly drop off locations.
 Visit the RiderwoodLife FoodScraps page for more information.

 Arbor Ridge collects medicines once a month, on the first Wednesday of the month.
 View the details here.

-The Recycling Committee and Riderwood General Services are now sponsoring Electronics Collection Days – the first was held on November 3, 2022.
-A collection truck from A Better Way Recycling parked near the VSQ main entrance and accepted an assortment of used electronic equipment for recycling.
-1959 pounds of electronic equipment was collected!
-A second collection day was held in April, 2023, and the next will be in the Fall of 2023.
+The Recycling Committee and Riderwood General Services are now sponsoring Electronics Collection Days twice a year.
+A collection truck from A Better Way Recycling parks near the VSQ main entrance and accepts an assortment of used electronic equipment for recycling.
+The next collection day will be Wednesday, April 3, 2024, 10AM-1PM.
 In the meantime, if you have electronics you need to recycle, check out the RiderwoodLife E-Cycle page.